Eschatology

 The Justice of Hell

-The doctrine of hell has been one of the most challenging aspects of Christian theology, requiring careful balance between divine justice and mercy.
-The Fourth Lateran Council (1215) affirmed that the damned “will receive a perpetual punishment with the devil” while the blessed receive eternal glory.
-Yet this must be understood within the broader context of God’s infinite love and desire for all to be saved (1 Timothy 2:4).
+The eternity of hell is a defined dogma of the Catholic faith.
+The Fourth Lateran Council (1215) declared that the damned “will receive a perpetual punishment with the devil” (DS 801), while the Council of Florence (1439) specified that souls dying in mortal sin “descend immediately into hell to be punished with different punishments” (DS 1306).
+Yet this must be understood within the broader context of God’s universal salvific will, for “God desires all men to be saved and to come to the knowledge of the truth” (1 Timothy 2:4).

 St. Thérèse of Lisieux, despite her emphasis on divine mercy, maintained the traditional teaching while focusing on trust in God’s goodness: “Even if I had on my conscience all the sins that can be committed, I would go, my heart broken with sorrow, and throw myself into Jesus’ arms, for I know how much He loves the prodigal child who returns to Him” (Story of a Soul).